saltwatersardine/Data-Analytics-Projects/Bike_Share_Data_Analysis_Case_Study_Using_R.md

 **<ins>Key Tasks:</ins>**
 * [x] Identify the business task
-  - The aim of this analysis is to understand the differences in bike usage patterns between Cyclistic's annual members and casual riders to help design a marketing strategy to convert casual riders into annual members.
+  - The primary business task is to understand how annual members and casual riders use Cyclistic bikes differently.
+The insights derived from this analysis will be instrumental in guiding marketing strategies aimed at converting casual riders into annual members.
 * [x] Consider key stakeholders

-  - Cyclistic executive team, Director of Marketing (Lily Moreno), Marketing Analytics team.
+  - **Lily Moreno**, the Director of Marketing, who will use the insights to design and implement effective marketing strategies.
+  - **The Cyclistic Marketing Analytics Team**, who will assist in data collection, analysis, and reporting.
+  - **The Cyclistic Executive Team**, who will make the final decision on the proposed marketing strategies.

 **<ins>Deliverable:</ins>**
 * [x] A clear statement of the business task
-  - Find the different usage patterns of casual riders and annual members.
+  - Understand how annual members and casual riders use Cyclistic bikes differently to guide the development of marketing strategies aimed at converting casual riders into annual members.

-Some questions we might consider are:

-- What are the most popular stations?
-- What are the peak hours for bike usage?
-- Are there any factors that could potentially lead to increased ridership?

-Key business questions:

-1. What are the usage patterns of casual riders and annual members?
-2. How do these usage patterns vary by day of the week, time of the day, and ride duration?
-3. What insights can be derived from these usage patterns to design a marketing strategy to convert casual riders into annual members?
+The problem we are trying to solve is the conversion of casual riders into annual members.
+This will increase the profitability of Cyclistic as annual members have been identified as more profitable than casual riders.
+The insights derived from this analysis can guide business decisions such as:

+1. Designing targeted marketing strategies.
+2. Improving the features and services that matter most to casual riders, enhancing their experience and incentivizing them to become annual members.
+3. Providing valuable data-backed suggestions for the use of digital media to reach out to and influence casual riders.

-Next, we will prepare and process the data to ensure it is clean and well-structured for analysis.
+Next, we will `Prepare` and `Process` the data to ensure it is clean and well-structured for analysis.

 ## Prepare